UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

     ##
     ## Number of Fisher Scoring iterations: 2

-The relationship is highly statistically significant for all knots other than the first, possibly due to lack of data The p-value is also relatively small for the last knot, suggesting the observations were more sparse for the lower and higher ends of the predictor value.
-The parameter estimates increase as as `Room.Board` increases, but start to fall after the fifth knot, where it peaks.
-Given more data, the overall relationship could be linear, but it could also be that the effect of `Room.Board` is different at the highest values.
+The relationship is highly statistically significant for all knots other than the first, possibly due to lack of data for lower values of `Room.Board`.
+The p-value is also relatively big for the last knot, suggesting the observations were more sparse at the higher end of the predictor value.
+Given more data, the overall relationship could be linear, but it could also be that the effect of `Room.Board` is different at extreme values.
 On the whole, it looks like higher room and board costs are associated with higher tuition rates.

 ``` r
 augment(RB_optim, newdata = data_grid(college, Room.Board)) %>%